12 Best Long Head Bicep Exercises For Massive Peaks

 6. Close Grip Preacher Curl

-You can get fullness in this crucial area by giving your arms a complete look.
-If you have a long tendon, then preacher curl is the best exercise to build a longer biceps lower head and get a full biceps pump.
+If you have a long tendon, then the preacher curl is the best exercise to build a long biceps head and get a full biceps pump.
 This exercise is done by sitting on a Preacher Bench with a Barbell or E-Z curl Bar.

-2. Curl the bar as in standard barbell curl and get maximum contraction at the top.
+3. Curl the bar as in a standard barbell curl and get maximum contraction at the top.

 7. Dumbbell Drag Curl